1. Characteristics ↑

-Jupiter is the fifth closest planet to the Sun, and it is over twice as massive as all the other planets in the Solar System combined.
+Jupiter is the fifth closest planet to the Sun.
 It takes over 4000 days to orbit the Sun, this is almost 12 years, and one day on Jupiter is just under 10 hours long.
-Jupiter is visible from Earth, and sometimes appears as bright as Mars.
+Jupiter is over twice as massive as all the other planets in the Solar System combined.
+It is visible from Earth, and sometimes appears as bright as Mars.
 As with Mercury, Venus, and Mars, Jupiter is named after a Roman god, the god of the sky, known to the Greeks as Zeus[2a].

 Jupiter's southern pole, image taken by Cassini on its way to Saturn.
 Image credit: NASA/JPL/Space Science Institute/Public domain.

 Jupiter is thought to have a solid core, which is surrounded by hydrogen and helium gas[2b].
-Jupiter's Great Red Spot, which was first observed by British physicist Robert Hooke in 1664, is now known to be a storm that is over three times the size of Earth.
+Jupiter's Great Red Spot, which was first observed by English natural philosopher Robert Hooke in 1664, is now known to be a storm that is over three times the size of Earth.

 2. Moons ↑

 Jupiter has a faint ring system and 67 moons, most of which are less than 10 km in diameter.
-The largest of Jupiter's moons are the Galilean satellites - Ganymede, Callisto, Io, and Europa - these were discovered by Italian physicist Galileo Galilei in 1610.
+The largest of Jupiter's moons are the Galilean satellites - Ganymede, Callisto, Io, and Europa - these were discovered by Italian natural philosopher Galileo Galilei in 1610.

 A composite image of Jupiter and the Galilean moons from left to right: Io, Europa, Ganymede, and Callisto (to scale).
 Image credit: NASA/JPL/DLR/Public domain.